 Another adjustment that is sometimes made to the PSC to "level the playing field" is the incorporation of differences in social and economic benefits of the two procurement routes.
 In fact, the comparison between the two procuring alternatives generally assumes that the "project outcomes" in both alternatives are the same, which would make such an adjustment unnecessary.
 However, the choice of procurement route may alter the socio-economic consequences of the project.
 The most common example is project delays49.
 Under the PPP alternative, delays in construction might be less likely.
-Thus, the socio-economic cost of delays in construction (under traditional delivery) should be incorporated in the PSC so as to
+Thus, the socio-economic cost of delays in not need to be considered in the PSC because the risks would have to be considered in both competitive alternatives, and so disregarding them in both solutions is a simpler methodology.
+49 Construction delays may also have direct financial impacts to be considered in the VfM, such as a difference in tariff collection or an increase in construction costs.